If you are wondering which leather to buy, we have a few questions for you to ask yourself.

 - **Please contact us with your color request prior to ordering.

 How Should They Fit

-Thigh: the leather should be snug so that your hand can barley slip in at your inner thigh, where you can see your finger and knuckle outlines.
+Thigh: the leather should be snug so that your hand can barely slip into your inner thigh, where you can see your finger and knuckle outlines.
 You will find anyone who has worn chaps a lot will buy them extra snug.
-(If you have trouble flexing due to stiffness or an over-ample belly you will want the a bit looser in the thigh.)
+(If you have trouble flexing due to stiffness or an over-ample belly, you will want a bit looser in the thigh.)

 Length: we recommend they go to the ground with your boots on, when you sit on the bike they will ride up some but should still cover the ankle of your boot.
-To long and you'll walk on and drag them, too short is hard as well because it's difficult to extend them.
-Chaps are not generally hemmed but the seams should be back stitched to prevent them from coming undone.
+Too long, and you'll walk on and drag them, too short is hard as well because it's difficult to extend them.
+Chaps are not generally hemmed, but the seams should be back stitched to prevent them from coming undone.